Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Integrable Drives

 where we set $h_z/J=0.9045$.
 We drive the system according to the protocol of Eqs.~\eqref{eq:U_F} and~\eqref{eq:kick}.
 The initial state is the domain wall pure state in the $z$-basis, projected to the zero momentum sector of positive parity.
 The corresponding effective Hamiltonian to leading order in $\varepsilon$ is $H_\mathrm{eff} = H_2 /2+ \mathcal{O}(\varepsilon)$.
 Despite the integrability of $H_2$, and similar to $H_1$, it is infeasible to obtain a closed-form analytical expression for the higher-order correction terms to the Floquet Hamiltonian.

-Investigating the heating behaviour of Eq.~\eqref{Eq:Ising_transvers} around $T^\ast_k$ is particularly interesting from two perspectives: (i) unlike the nonintegrable Ising model, where $\varepsilon$ breaks only the remaining energy conservation law, here the same $\varepsilon$ also breaks integrability.
+Investigating the heating behaviour of Eq.~\eqref{Eq:Ising_transvers} around $T^\ast_k$ is particularly interesting from two perspectives: (i) unlike the nonintegrable Ising model, where $\varepsilon$ breaks only the remaining energy conservation law, here the same $\varepsilon$ also breaks integrability~\cite{Bertini2015,reimann2019typicality}.
 Recently, it was proposed that quantum chaotic behavior, set out by infinitesimal integrability breaking, can be sensitively detected using adiabatic gauge potentials~\cite{pandey2020adiabatic}.
 Exactly at $T^\ast_k$, integrability is restored and, in the vicinity of these points, we can study how the integrability breaking parameter $\varepsilon$ influences the thermalizing dynamics. (ii) despite being an integrable model, $H_2$ possesses a non-commensurate spectrum, which can be found by virtue of the Jordan-Wigner mapping to free fermions.
 This is a prerequisite for the proliferation of resonances, once the drive is turned on; away from $T^\ast_k$, resonances are expected to facilitate thermalization.

 In general, integrable models do not obey ETH.
-Instead, they are believed to thermalize to a generalized Gibbs ensemble with a Lagrange multiplier associated to each conserved quantity of the system~\cite{dalessio2016quantum}.
-Nonetheless, quenches from specific initial states may occasionally lead to thermalization in integrable models~\cite{deutsch2018eigenstate}.
-Figure~\ref{fig:data_TFIM}a shows that, in the regime of small $\varepsilon$, the dynamics of the periodically kicked system $H_2$ forms a prethermal plateau; however the expectation values of observables in the plateau are marked by large fluctuations, whose origin can be traced back to the integrable character of $H_2$.
+Instead, they often thermalize to a Generalized Gibbs ensemble with a Lagrange multiplier associated to each conserved quantity of the system~\cite{Kollar2011,Calabrese2011,dalessio2016quantum}.
+Nonetheless, quenches from specific initial states may occasionally lead to thermalization to a Gibbs ensembles in integrable models~\cite{deutsch2018eigenstate}.
+Figure~\ref{fig:data_TFIM}a shows that, in the regime of small $\varepsilon$, the dynamics of the periodically kicked system $H_2$ forms a prethermal plateau; however the expectation values of observables in the plateau are marked by large fluctuations, reminiscent of revivals~\cite{Russomanno2012}, whose origin can be traced back to the integrable character of $H_2$.